lektor/lektor/README.md

 $ lektor --project example-project server
 ```

+The `--recursive` flag isn't strictly needed except to grab the theme used in the example project.

-If you want to run the test suite instead:
+If you want to run the test suite:

 ```
 $ virtualenv venv